thadeucity/NextJs-CustomError/README.md

 ## How to run this code?

 - First you need to clone this repository to your local machine.
-- Now you need to installs all the dependencies:
+- Now you need to install all the dependencies:

 ```
 yarn install